IrennaLumbuun/RateMe/README.md

 ## How it was built
 I first built a webscraper to collect images from r/TrueRateMe, encoded them, and get the average rating.
 Then, I built a linear regression ML program to make a model and predict another set of data

-On the front-end side of things, this site is built and served using *a front end technology*.
+On the front-end side of things, this site is built and served using *<placeholder - I haven't got to this part yet>*.
 It lets users upload their picture, that is later passed on to the server.

 ## The Margin of Error
 This program is still on a very early stage of development.
 That being said, there are many possible source of error that makes the prediction inaccurate.
 These are what I can think of at the top of my head